 - Identify potential upgrades and create instructions on maintaining software into the future

-A programmer will often base their hourly rates upon the size of the job (also called the “scope”), the service they are being hired to complete, and their years of experience.
+A programmer will often base their hourly rates upon the size of the job (also called the “scope”), the service for which they are being hired to complete, and their years of experience.
 On average, independent software developers charge anywhere from $50 to $300 per hour.
-According to UpWork, the following are the average rates charged based upon differing development types:
+According to UpWork, the following are the average rates based upon differing development types:

 - Back-end web: $75 – $150/hr

 - Mobile: $30 – $150/hr